mi-da/learning-to-learn-CAS/index.md

 </tbody>
 </table>

-The following packages has been used for the analysis
+The following packages has been used for the analysis:

 ```
 if (!require("pacman")) install.packages("pacman")